Meats and Sausages

 Preparing the Meat

 Use only fresh lean meat.
-Remove any visible, sinews, silver screen, connective tissue.
+Remove any visible sinews, silver screen, or connective tissue.
 Those are great parts for emulsified sausages, but in jerky they will be very hard to chew.
-Discard any fat as in time the fat goes rancid and will lower the flavor of jerky.
+Discard any fat as it becomes rancid in time and will lower the flavor of jerky.

-You can cut with or against the grain; some find that strips cut against the grain are easier to chew.
-If you cut across the grain you end up with a more crumbly product.
-It's easier to bite off a piece of a jerky and chew it.
-If you cut with the grain, it's chewier and it takes longer to eat it, which some people like.
+You can cut with or against the grain; some find that strips cut against the grain are easier to chew, resulting in a more crumbly product.
+It becomes easier to bite off and chew a piece of jerky.
+If you cut with the grain, it is chewier and takes longer to eat, which some people like.
 To facilitate cutting, the meat should be partially frozen – place the meat for 2 hours in a freezer.
 And, of course, you need a sharp knife.

 You can cut meat into thicker slicers, but it will take much longer to dry them.
-Such thick cuts would probably not fit between dehydrator’s trays, however they may be dried in open air or in a smokehouse.
-South African biltong is a thick sliced jerky.
-Before you attempt to dry bigger cuts of meat, you should read about drying meats, microbiology and safety, adding sufficient amount of salt and sodium nitrite (cure #1).
+Such thick cuts would probably not fit between the dehydrator’s trays.
+However, they may also be dried in the open air or in a smokehouse.
+South African biltong is a thickly sliced jerky.
+Before you attempt to dry bigger cuts of meat, you should read about drying meats, microbiology, and safety, adding a sufficient amount of salt and sodium nitrite (cure #1, if needed).
 There is a big difference between drying ¼” diameter jerky strip and one pound of solid meat.
-There is no need to add cure #1 (sodium nitrite), unless strong red color is desired, or jerky will be smoked for a long time.
+There is no need to add cure #1 (sodium nitrite), unless a strong red color is desired, or jerky will be smoked.

 Marinating Jerky Strips

 Better flavor is obtained when marinating meat strips instead of a solid cut of meat.
-There is a great selection of ready to use marinades on a supermarket shelf, however, you can easily make your own and it will be much cheaper.
+There is a great selection of ready-to-use marinades in supermarkets, however, you can easily make your own.
+It will be cheaper and customizable.
 The three important ingredients of a good marinade are:

 - Soy sauce.